bvsrini/GettingAndCleaningData/README.md

 #### Project Step 4: Appropriately labels the data set with descriptive variable names.
      This project step is achieved from the detail step 14(d).
 #### Project Step 5 : From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-	 This project step is achieved from the detail step.
+	 This project step is achieved from the detail step 14.

 ## Detail Steps to create the Tidy data file
 Following are the  steps to create the tidy data file.
 The names within the () at  the end represent the actual names of variables within the script: